top of page

 • Join local contractor associations - your experience will be valued here

-• Get a solid accounting system (this is where many new contractors stumble)
+• Get a solid estimating and accounting system (this is where many new contractors stumble)

 Breaking Down the Costs